lit/lit.dev/packages/lit-dev-content/site/guide/components/properties.md

 <div class="alert alert-info">

 **Using decorators.** Decorators are a proposed JavaScript feature, so you'll need to use a transpiler like Babel or the TypeScript compiler to use decorators.
-See [Using decorators](/guide/components/decorators/) for details.
+See [Enabling decorators](/guide/components/decorators/#enabling-decorators) for details.

 </div>